RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 To control access to the REST API and reduce development efforts, the company can use an **Amazon Cognito user pool authorizer in API Gateway**.
 This will allow Amazon Cognito to validate each request and ensure that only authenticated users can access the API.
 This solution has the **LEAST operational overhead**, as it does not require the company to develop and maintain any additional infrastructure or code.

 Identity Pool -> IAM Role

+Short description. **User pools are for authentication (identity verification)**.
+With a user pool, your app users can sign in through the user pool or federate through a third-party identity provider (IdP). **Identity pools are for authorization (access control)**

 ## AWS Network Firewall